docker/docs/docker-for-mac/edge-release-notes.md

   - [Docker 18.09.3](https://github.com/docker/docker-ce/releases/tag/v18.09.3)

 * Bug fixes and minor changes
-  - Fix port 8080 that was used on localhost when starting Kubernetes.
+  - Fixed port 8080 that was used on localhost when starting Kubernetes.
 Fixes [docker/for-mac#3522](https://github.com/docker/for-mac/issues/3522)
   - Error message improvements, do not propose to run diagnostics / reset to factory default when not appropriate.

 ### Docker Community Edition 2.0.2.1 2019-02-15